Practical Embedded Projects Learning with Electric Scooters

 This is a course where you can learn circuit/PCB design, STM32 firmware, and BLDC motor control all at once.
-It's a course where you design a 3-phase inverter yourself and even drive an electric kickboard.
+It is a course where you will design a 3-phase inverter yourself and go as far as driving an electric kick scooter.

 Level Intermediate